Cuban Adventures e-Newletter!

 Christine Seabrook, Australia - 15 day Original Cuba Tour

 Thanks to Cuban Adventures for a wonderful time.
 I would highly recommend them if you are looking for a company to show you the real Cuba.
-Special thanks to Natalia our tour guide, and all of the wonderful people I travelled with.
+Special thanks to Natalia our tour guide, and all of the wonderful people I traveled with.
 Cuba - what a beautiful country!
 Only a few words are needed to sum up my experience there: gorgeous scenery, gorgeous people, gorgeous seafood and music, music, music, music, music everywhere, and lots of dancing.
 Oh, and did I mention music!
-Here is the webpage I made about the tour ... http://cubausamarch2009.shutterfly.com/cuba
+Here is the web page I made about the tour ... http://cubausamarch2009.shutterfly.com/cuba

 Thanks for your support!